 Break strength is of course an important consideration, but that is simply the first step.
 From life-long tension fatigue, to temperature performance, from static to dynamic loading, we put Dyneema® SK78 fiber through rigorous testing to make sure your people and cargo stay safe, and they can reliably work at their full capacity longer and in all possible scenarios.

 Slings are the vital link between a high-value crane and load, so they need to be fit for their intended purpose.
-With DSM’s Performance Model, the fatigue lifetime of a sling made with Dyneema® SK78 can be determined based on both static and dynamic loading conditions in any climate.
+With Avient’s Performance Model, the fatigue lifetime of a sling made with Dyneema® SK78 can be determined based on both static and dynamic loading conditions in any climate.
 These tools also help in reducing project costs.

 Dyneema® SK78 fiber is scientifically proven to perform very well from -40°C to 70°C, while short-term exposure up to 100°C will not cause any serious loss in performance.
 This is well within the operating temperatures of heavy lifting slings.
 Dyneema® fiber will withstand sub-ambient temperatures down to cryogenic conditions.